The Power of a Small College

 • Princeton Review named Linfield a “Best in the West” college.
 According to Linfield students, the school “is all about having a personalized education” and professors “are engaging, informative and approachable.”

-• Linfield ranks 25th in the nation among baccalaureate institutions for participation in study abroad.
+• Linfield ranks in the top 25 baccalaureate institutions for participation in study abroad.
 Half of all graduates have studied outside the U.S., and the college pays the airfare for every student’s first study abroad experience.

 • Linfield has been nationally recognized for its emphasis on sustainability, with The Princeton Review naming the school one of the nation’s top green schools in their Guide to Green Colleges.

 • The college offers many ways to stay engaged outside of the classroom, including more than 40 student organizations and 19 varsity athletic teams.
 Students may volunteer locally or internationally, perform in one of 14 music ensembles, or join a theatre production.

 • The Wildcat football team has the longest winning streak of any college football team in the country – 58 consecutive winning seasons.
 The baseball team won the NCAA Division III championship in 2013, and the women’s softball team won the national championship title twice, in 2007 and 2011.

 • Linfield is regularly named to the President’s Higher Education Community Service Honor Roll, with more than 900 students volunteering.
 Their priorities include sustainability, and outreach to disadvantaged youth and the homeless.

 • Linfield College is one of two Pacific Northwest schools included in the Kemper Scholarship Program, offered to only 16 institutions throughout the nation.